NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 When users upgrade their OpenStack system to new release.
 Users have to update new configuration for new release.
-At that time, users have to read release notes to do this.
-But unfortunately, there are some options are not declared in release notes.
-It will make users difficult and take a lot of time.
+At that time, users have to read release notes for doing this.
+But unfortunately, there are some options are not declared in release notes sometime.
+It will make users difficult and take a lot of time to update configuration files.

 Scenario:
 =========